juhasev/sample-ninja-help/data-variables.md

 After selecting the data variable type, the next step is to **select the base locale**.
 You can add more locales later on.
 If your panel only has one locale this selection is done automatically for you.

 > Text question types are analyzed!
 This means that partial matches can be also returned.
 If this is not what you want use the **Keyword** type instead.
+For example SampleNinja uses keyword type for CITY, STATE and PORTAL_CODE.